 Speed has now become a foundational element in our product release cycle, following the footsteps of security, availability, and accessibility.

 The speed initiative was truly a cross-functional effort.
 People from various parts of the organization joined the initiative, and I was fortunate enough to lead the team.
-Calling out the incredible team members, starting with Roya Foroud — Program Management; Kandakumar Doraisamy — Performance Engineering; Kalieswaran Rayar, Prakasam Kannan, Anirudh Kamalapuram, Anoop Koloth, Fnu Sreekanth, and Saravana Chilla — Speed Tooling & Infrastructure; Cari Moore, Thomas Graft, Darin Glatt, Matthew Gearhart, Viswa Vaddi, Billy Sword, Honghao Wang, Rustin Holmes, Justin Daly, and Vijay Chandrasegaran — Homepage; Jesse Block, Peter Wong, Kevin Cearns, Ashwin Ranade, Deepu Joseph, Harish Narayanappa, Travis West, Ramesh Mandapati, Prafull Jande, Priya Dhawan, Manojkumar Kannadasan, Praveen Settipalli, and Raffi Tutundjian — Search; Tuhin Verma, Earnest McCoy, Ramesh Periyathambi, Vineet Bindal, Darrekk Hocking, Triny Francis Xavier, Jeganathan Vasudevan, Kayal Alagupackiam, Sheetal Vartak, Jonathan Calvin, Vidya Lingineni, Abdullah Rababah. and Raghuram Nimishakavi — Item; Shyamala Sriramulu, Pramod Mamidipudi, Shalini Pachineela, Abhishek Gupta, and Pham Tiffany Nguyen — Tracking & Experimentation; Jatin Gupta, Roy Tai, and Gopi Chitluri — Analytics; Sultan Abdul Kader, Ulrich Hangler, Viraj Pateliya, Nikhil Bhatnagar, and Dasa Djuric — Content management.
+Calling out the incredible team members, starting with Roya Foroud — Program Management; Kandakumar Doraisamy — Performance Engineering; Kalieswaran Rayar, Prakasam Kannan, Anirudh Kamalapuram, Anoop Koloth, Fnu Sreekanth, and Saravana Chilla — Speed Tooling & Infrastructure; Cari Moore, Thomas Graft, Darin Glatt, Matthew Gearhart, Viswa Vaddi, Billy Sword, Honghao Wang, Rustin Holmes, Justin Daly, and Vijay Chandrasegaran — Homepage; Jesse Block, Peter Wong, Kevin Cearns, Ashwin Ranade, Deepu Joseph, Harish Narayanappa, Travis West, Ramesh Mandapati, Prafull Jande, Priya Dhawan, Manojkumar Kannadasan, Praveen Settipalli, Raffi Tutundjian, and Yoni Medoff — Search; Tuhin Verma, Earnest McCoy, Ramesh Periyathambi, Vineet Bindal, Darrekk Hocking, Triny Francis Xavier, Jeganathan Vasudevan, Kayal Alagupackiam, Sheetal Vartak, Jonathan Calvin, Vidya Lingineni, Abdullah Rababah. and Raghuram Nimishakavi — Item; Shyamala Sriramulu, Pramod Mamidipudi, Shalini Pachineela, Abhishek Gupta, and Pham Tiffany Nguyen — Tracking & Experimentation; Jatin Gupta, Roy Tai, and Gopi Chitluri — Analytics; Sultan Abdul Kader, Ulrich Hangler, Viraj Pateliya, Nikhil Bhatnagar, and Dasa Djuric — Content management.